JustinBack/lago-php-client/docs/Api/EventsApi.md

 eventEstimateFees($event_estimate_fees_input): \LagoClient\Model\Fees
 ```

-Estimate fees for an pay in advance charge
+Estimate fees for a pay in advance charge

 Estimate the fees that would be created after reception of an event for a billable metric attached to one or multiple pay in advance charges